No products in the cart.

 Efrat M. Cogan, Esq.

-Ms. Cogan has been selected as one of Southern California’s Super Lawyers nine times (2004-2006 and 2008-2013) and was also selected as a Southern California Super Lawyer, Corporate Counsel Edition from 2009 to 2010.
-She currently serves on the California State Bar’s Advisory Commission.
+Ms. Cogan has been selected by Super Lawyer Magazine as one of Southern California’s Super Lawyers from 2004-2006 and 2008-2021 and was included in “Top 50 Women in Law” of Southern California.
+She was also recognized by Super Lawyer Magazine as a Southern California Super Lawyer, Corporate Counsel Edition from 2009 to 2010.
+Ms. Cogan currently serves on the California State Bar’s Advisory Commission.

 Michael G. Colantuono, Esq.